EldariaDevelopment/EldariaDevelopment/README.md

 <h1>Introduction</h1>
-<p>I am an intermediate Skripter, trying to make help communties and organizations wherever I go.
-I am practicing Java, Skript, And HTML.
-I've developed and contributed to servers over a span of 3 years of development.</p>
+<p>I am Almond, as a prefatory introduction, I am a feverish individual with soliloquy and a displaced verve for the most lackluster or random topics and with dogmatic beliefs in utilitarianism and I am an intermediate Skripter, trying to make aid with the development of communties and organizations wherever I go.
+I've developed and contributed to servers over a span of 2 years of development.
+I have been in development, administration, moderation, and more.</p>

 ```python
 class Almond: